 Jeremy has been working in IT at a senior management level for 30 years.
 He has worked in the City of London in the banking and financial services sector for most of that time.
 He joined the Institute of Cancer Research as Director of IT in 2004 and is immensely proud to be part of the ground-breaking work they do in the mission to defeat cancer.
-He is keen to bring his experience to bear at Lymphoma Action in all things digital.
+He is keen to bring his experience to bear at Lymphoma Action in all things IT and digital.

 Mark qualified as a chartered engineer and subsequently undertook an MBA.
 He has spent more than 20 years in general management for a major energy company in a wide variety of commercial leadership roles.
 Mark’s father was diagnosed with chronic lymphocytic leukaemia (CLL, a type of non-Hodgkin lymphoma) in 2010, which brought him into contact with Lymphoma Action’s work.
 He is married to Sharron and they have two daughters and two sons.

 Gordon Johns became chair of Lymphoma Action's trustees in 2013.
 Before his retirement in 2006, he spent his entire career in the financial services industry in the City of London, including 10 years as chief executive of an investment management firm.
 He is Chairman of the Board of Bedford Hospital, a trustee of the Balliol Society Educational Trust, and a senior coach for the Institute of Advanced Motorists.
 He has been one of our trustees since 2011.